Rotary Foundation is about helping Rotarians to do good in the world. It is:

 5. Must be reported upon by the applicants to the District Foundation Committee/Rotary Foundation at prescribed times illustrating the progress and success of the Grant Project.
 This is also required by The Rotary Foundation for audit purposes.

 Support in the preparation of Global Grants is available from Richard Henton-Jones, Foundation Lead.
-See the District Support Team content drop down menu for direct contact with Richard.
+See the District Support Team content drop down menu for direct contact with Stephen Ellis.

 To be eligible for either a District or Global Grant, Clubs must be ‘qualified’.
 This requires nominated members of the Club who will take responsibility for the Grant Activity to attend a training session organised to support the grant application and management process.